-A Conduché functor, or exponentiable functor, is a functor which is an exponentiable morphism in Cat.
+A Conduché functor, also called a Conduché fibration or an exponentiable functor, is a functor which is an exponentiable morphism in Cat.
 (In accordance with Baez's law, the notion was actually defined by Giraud before Conduché.)
 This turns out to be equivalent to a certain “factorization lifting” property which includes both Grothendieck fibrations and opfibrations.

 It is easy to write down examples of colimits in that are not preserved by pullback (as they would be if pullback had a right adjoint).
 For instance, let denote the walking arrow, i.e. the ordinal regarded as a category, the terminal category, and the ordinal regarded as a category.
 Then the pushout square

 in pulls back along the inclusion of the arrow to the square

 One way to describe the problem is that the pushout has “created new morphisms” that didn’t exist before.
 But another way to describe the problem is that the inclusion fails to notice that the morphism acquires a new factorization in which it didn’t have in .
 Conduché’s observation was that this latter failure is really the only problem that can prevent a functor from being exponentiable.